David A. Newman will play an integral role in expanding the firm’s National Security Group and Global Risk + Crisis Management Practice

 NEW YORK (March 7, 2017) – Morrison & Foerster, a leading global law firm, is pleased to announce that David A. Newman, who previously served as Associate Counsel to President Obama and in key positions on the staff of the National Security Council, has joined the firm as of counsel.
 Among his many roles in the White House, Mr. Newman advised the president and senior staff on high-profile counterterrorism legal and policy matters and played a vital part in coordinating the Administration’s responses to domestic and international crises.

-Mr. Newman will work closely with John P. Carlin, former Assistant Attorney General for National Security, the U.S. Department of Justice’s (DOJ) top-ranking national security lawyer.
+Mr. Newman will work closely with John P. Carlin, the former Assistant Attorney General for National Security, the U.S. Department of Justice’s (DOJ) top-ranking national security lawyer.
 Mr. Carlin joined Morrison & Foerster in January and counsels clients on crisis management strategies as well as issues related to national security, including foreign investment approvals and cybersecurity.

 “I collaborated with David on numerous initiatives while we were both in government positions and am delighted that our clients will now benefit from the outstanding credentials that he brings to Morrison & Foerster,” said Mr. Carlin, co-chair of Morrison & Foerster’s National Security Group and chair of its Global Risk + Crisis Management Practice.
 “David has an extensive breadth of knowledge across national security, crisis management, emerging cyber threats, and sanctions–as well as a strong background in litigation–that make him an invaluable resource.”